 The structure and classification of courses at TUM will likely differ from the system in place at your home university.
-In Germany, you enroll for a broad range of courses each semester, classified by type: lecture, seminar, etc. Read each course description carefully to find out how many credits a course gives and how long it meets for.
+In Germany, you enroll for a broad range of courses each semester, classified by type: lecture, seminar, etc. Read each course description carefully to find out how many credits you will get for the course and how many time you need to complete the course.
 1 ECTS has a workload of 30 hours.
 The usual numer of ECTS per one semester is 30 ECTS.
 Some of the most common course types are listed below:

 Course taught by a lecturer, often with many students in a large lecture hall.
 Examined by written or oral exam; sometimes accompanied by exercises and homework.